perssongroup/handbook/docs/computing/hpc.md

 export CUDA_VISIBLE_DEVICES=0,1
 module load cuda/10.0
 ```

+#### Interactive Jobs on the Group GPU Condo Node
+To run an interactive session on the GPU node, use the following two commands to provision and log in to the node:
+`salloc --time=24:00:00 --nodes=1 -p es1 --gres=gpu:2 --cpus-per-task=8 --qos=condo_mp_es1 --account=lr_mp`
+`srun --pty -u bash -i`

 ### Additional resources
 Other Persson group members and the NERSC website are both excellent resources for getting additional help.
 If that fails, you can reach out to the NERSC Operations staff: